΢ÃÜÆƽâ

 Counseling and Treatment

-Employees who abuse controlled substances are encouraged to seek referral through the ΢ÃÜÆƽâ Health Center (610 861-1567), the Counseling Center (610 861-1510), or the Office of Human Resources (610 861-1527).
+Employees who abuse controlled substances are encouraged to seek referral through the ΢ÃÜÆƽâ Health Center (610 861-1567), CAPS (610 861-1510), or the Office of Human Resources (610 861-1527).

 Many options are available in the Lehigh Valley and surrounding areas for students and employees in need of substance-abuse treatment.
 Some of these centers are listed here: